Dantali0n/OpenCSD/README.md

     * python 3.x
     * virtualenv

-The following dependencies are automatically compiled. all dependencies will be statically linked given the nature of the project and the expected size of dependencies:
+The following dependencies are automatically compiled.
+Dependencies are preferably linked statically due to the nature of this project.
+However, for several dependencies this is not possible due to various reason.
+For Boost, it is because the unit test framework can not be statically linked (easily):

 | Dependency                                                         | Version     |
 |--------------------------------------------------------------------|-------------|